EntropicLabs/crank/README.md

 # Quark Crank

-This repository is forked from the (Kujira Crank repository)[https://github.com/Team-Kujira/crank].
+This repository is forked from the [Kujira Crank repository](https://github.com/Team-Kujira/crank).
 It has the following modifications:
 * Use `bun` instead of `yarn`
 * Crank workers for Quark contracts
 * Remove `appsignal`